rzezeski/try-try-try/2011/riak-core-the-coordinator/README.md

       'rts2@127.0.0.1'},
      not_found]

 Notice the fallbacks are at the end of each list.
-Also notice that since we're on `rts2` that `total_reqs` will almost always return a single value because it's fallback is on another node whereas `GET` has a local fallback and will be more likely to return multiple values.
+Also notice that since we're on `rts2` that `total_reqs` will almost always return a single value because its fallback is on another node whereas `GET` has a local fallback and will be more likely to return multiple values.

 Conflict Resolution & Read Repair